Our mission is to improve the way we detect, measure and optimize breathing.

 Chief Scientific Officer (Mayo Clinic)

-Dr. Johnson has joint appointments at Mayo Clinic in Preventive, Occupational and Aerospace Medicine as well as in the Department of Physiology and Biomedical Engineering.
-He is the Director of the Mayo Clinical Research Unit’s Energy Balance Core Laboratory and the Research Director of the Employee Wellness Center.
+Dr. Johnson has joint appointments at Mayo Clinic in the Department of Physiology and Biomedical Engineering as well as in Preventive, Occupational and Aerospace Medicine.
 Over the last 20 years Dr. Johnson has developed a world- class laboratory focused on clinical, environmental, occupational and applied physiology.
-Dr Johnson's research centers on interactions between the heart and the lungs under various conditions, such as hypoxia, high altitude and exercise, and in various populations, including aging populations and those with heart failure and lung disease.
+Dr Johnson is a leading expert in lung mechanics and physiology.
+His research centers on new methods of monitoring lung and heart physiology and interactions under various conditions, such as hypoxia, high altitude and exercise, and in various populations, including aging populations and those with heart failure and lung disease.

 Charalampos (Haris) has Master’s Degrees in Computer Engineering and Informatics, Signal and Image processing systems from (CEID & SIMPS) University of Patras, Greece and a Master’s degree in Sound and Music Computing from the Music Technology Group (MTG), Pompeu Fabra University of Barcelona, Spain.
 In the past, he has researched and designed audio processing algorithms for musically- oriented top-notch products, such as post- production, and synthesis related software.
 Haris has worked with BreathResearch since 2009 conducting research into audio analysis of breathing sounds and A.I- based breathing pattern analysis and characterization.
 He has designed and developed the signal analysis framework (Respiratory Acoustic Analyzer), which performs in- depth breath pattern and sound analysis for wellness and health purposes.